xrzhuang/mapsapi/README.md

 });
 ```

 When the marker is clicked, this will change the state and activate the marker: the info window will pop up!
-You also need to add an onClick handler your Marker component.
+You also need to add an onClick handler your `Marker` component.
 Add the code below to your Marker tag.

 ```javascript
 onClick={this.onMarkerClick}
 ```

 Uh oh!
 It still doesn't do anything when you click it.
 That's because we don't have an info window.
 Let's fix that.
 First let's add some content to our InfoWindow component.
 We need to connect our InfoWindow to our marker.
-In order to do this, we pass our InfoWindow component the following:
+In order to do this, we pass our `InfoWindow` component the following:

 ```javascript
 marker={this.state.activeMarker}
 visible={this.state.showingInfoWindow}
 ```

-This gives the InfoWindow component the Active Marker's name and tells it to show up!
+This gives the `InfoWindow` component the active markers name and tells it to show up!

-In between the InfoWindow tags, add the code below to give it some content.
+In between the `InfoWindow` tags, add the code below to give it some content.

 ```javascript
 <div>